6 Min Read

 How To Handle Your Husband Not Finding You Attractive After Baby

-• Don't compare your sex life before the baby to now.
-Sex after a baby can be different for men, but different doesn't have to mean bad or that it stays that way.
+- Don't compare your sex life before the baby to now.
+Sex after a baby can be different for both of you, but different doesn't have to mean bad.

-• Ask your husband what he thinks about how a pregnancy affects a man.
-Don't be afraid to ask him if the baby has affected his attraction to you or interest in sex.
+- Ask your husband what he thinks about pregnancy and birth.
+It’s possible he has questions and/or feelings he’s been nervous about broaching.
+Don't be afraid to also ask him if the baby has affected his attraction to you or interest in sex.

-It can be hard to feel like my husband doesn’t find me attractive after the baby, but be a bit more patient as you both adjust to your new life.
-It typically doesn't stay that way and how you respond to him can play a big part in how long it does.
+Feeling like your husband doesn’t find you attractive after the baby is painful.
+But lack of attraction typically doesn't stay that way, and how you respond to him can play a big part in how long it does.

-Editor's Note: This post was originally published March 23, 2016 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published March 23, 2016, updated on March 22, 2022, and has been updated again with new information for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles